 February 2, 2018

 I finally did it.
-I managed to break through into the 4th grade side especially in 2-day cricket which really suits my style of play.
-Also, it allows me the opportunity to assess myself against tougher opposition and attend to areas which will need further work.
+I managed to break through into the 4th-grade side, especially in 2-day cricket, which really suits my style of play.
+Also, it allows me the opportunity to assess myself against tougher opposition and attend to areas that will need further work.

-It was simply a case of motivational too.
+It was merely a case of motivational too.
 I didn’t want to stagnate by just playing one-day cricket.
-I wanted to test myself out in 2-day cricket having not played a single game in the format since my very first game of the club 2 years ago.
+I wanted to test myself out in 2-day cricket, having not played a single game in the format since my very first game of the club 2 years ago.

-I just felt good all of a sudden and it was really good timing with the 2-dayer coming right up.
-For good measure I managed to got a few in-swingers to go but it seems to me that I should use it sparingly (the same will go for my slower deliveries too) more so depending on what the batsman is doing.
+I just felt good all of a sudden, and it was perfect timing with the 2-dayer coming right up.
+For good measure, I managed to get a few in-swingers to go, but it seems to me that I should use it sparingly (the same will go for my slower deliveries too) more so depending on what the batsman is doing.

 February 3, 2018

 I couldn’t get much sleep last night.
-Woke at up 6.30 having slept at 11.30 last night.
-I’m too excited and can’t wait to get playing today, perform and hopefully keep my spot for the rest of the season.
+I woke up at 6.30, having slept at 11.30 last night.
+I’m too excited and can’t wait to get playing today, perform, and hopefully keep my spot for the rest of the season.
 I’m grateful for the opportunity as the better bowlers were absent for one reason or another.
-It helped that Neethu allowed me to spend the weekend playing this 2-dayer too otherwise the opportunity would never had come.
+It helped that Neethu allowed me to spend the weekend playing this 2-dayer too; otherwise, the opportunity would never have come.

-Although I woke up early, I managed to at least spent some time visualising my all-round game.
-Starting with the bowling, I was thinking about my run-in, pumping the arms, my grip and of course my variations and when I will be bowling them.
+Although I woke up early, I managed to at least spend some time visualizing my all-round game.
+Starting with the bowling, I was thinking about my run-in, pumping the arms, my grip, and, of course, my variations and when I will be bowling them.
 Similarly, I was thinking about my batting: grip, stance, bent front elbow, backlift, when I start hinging the bat and deciding if a shot has to be played to the ball.

-Having fuelled myself up with a banana-coffee-chocolate smoothie with Muesli for breakfast, I was soon heading over to play at Kaleen.
-Upon arrival, the wicket had bouts of green patches particularly a couple around a full of a length from one end.
+Having fueled myself up with a banana-coffee-chocolate smoothie with Muesli for breakfast, I was soon heading over to play at Kaleen.
+Upon arrival, the wicket had bouts of green patches, particularly a couple around a full of a length from one end.
 Again I was hoping we would field first since we only have Luke Snowie only for today.

-Unfortunately, we couldn’t keep up the good work and we were bundled out for 193 in 62 overs.
+Unfortunately, we couldn’t keep up the excellent work, and we were bundled out for 193 in 62 overs.
 I managed to bat last and hung around with Luke Snowie for 6 overs before missing an in-swinger and was out LBW.
 Going out there to bat, I again was aware of the set up from the lower grades.
-I was facing quicker bowlers but I still managed to score when the opportunity presented itself.
-I made 6 and faced about 20 odd balls which didn’t go unnoticed by the likes of Joe and Chris Mair in a positive way.
+I was facing quicker bowlers, but I still managed to score when the opportunity presented itself.
+I made 6 and faced about 20 odd balls that didn’t go unnoticed by the likes of Joe and Chris Mair in a positive way.

-Ideally we would have liked to score at least 220 but we have 15 overs to bowl at the Wests and I was personally hoping Luke Snowie would bowl half the overs considering his absence due to work tomorrow which he managed to do.
-Before we went out to field, the senior players encouraged us to put in a full effort and always keep chirping.
+Ideally, we would have liked to score at least 220, but we have 15 overs to bowl at the Wests, and I was personally hoping Luke Snowie would bowl half the overs considering his absence due to work tomorrow, which he managed to do.
+Before we went out to the field, the senior players encouraged us to put in a full effort and always keep chirping.
 Griffo was specifying the needs for the basics and hard work.
 If we put in the hard work, we will win.
 As most of the dismissals were bowled and LBW, Joe and Chris Mair asked us bowlers to attack the stumps on a good length.

 February 4, 2018

-Yesterday Joe told me that I was to open the bowling tomorrow which made the visualisation process a lot easier this morning.
+Yesterday Joe told me that I was to open the bowling tomorrow, which made the visualization process a lot easier this morning.
 My plan was simple.
 Try to make the batsmen play and use the variations sparingly depending on how the batsman’s going.
-Since I’m aware that we have plenty of bowling options, I knew that I would have four or five overs up front to make an impact.
+Since I’m aware that we have plenty of bowling options, I knew that I would have four or five overs upfront to make an impact.
 Make it count, then Joe would be persuaded to keep me on for longer like he previously did when I managed to bowl 8-9 in one-stretch a few times last season.

 I took the second over of the day as Lachie Reid took the first over and bowled a maiden.
-I was facing Allen Xu who was not-out overnight.
-My first ball was way down leg-side which would have been wide in one-day cricket.
+I was bowling to Allen Xu, who was not-out overnight.
+My first ball was way down leg-side, which would have been wide in one-day cricket.
 My second ball was again down the leg-side.
 Then, my next delivery was on the pads, only for Allen to flick it straight to Jared Mathie.
-Lachie bowled Whitelum in the next over and soon I knocked over Connor McFayden with an out-swinger that pitched middle and hit the top of off.
+Lachie bowled Whitelum in the next over, and soon, I knocked over Connor McFayden with an out-swinger that pitched middle and hit the top of off.
 It was 6 for 52.

 When we started our second innings effort to win outright, we had 30 minutes until tea.
 We were all in the field ready to go (including the openers Xu and Hollingsworth), but there was one problem.
-We had no cricket ball (we asked “where’s the ball?”) and it was hilarious that our captain Joe forgot to bring it out to play.
-Unfortunately that period wasn’t good for us and they were 0/22 at tea.
+We had no cricket ball (we asked, “where’s the ball?”), and it was hilarious that our captain Joe forgot to bring it out to play.
+Unfortunately, that period wasn’t right for us, and they were 0/22 at tea.

-Dinesh was brought on immediately after the resumption and struck immediately.
-Hollingsworth (whom forgot his bat initially) dragged a drive onto his stumps.
+Dinesh was brought on immediately after the resumption and struck quickly.
+Hollingsworth (who forgot his bat initially) dragged a drive onto his stumps.
 Harry Chittick came on next over and was off after 2 overs.
 He had cramp.
 Poor Harry, only three overs and now calf cramp to rub it in.
-Hopefully the young lad is ok.
+Hopefully, the young lad is ok.

 Dinesh bowled two overs and switched over to Harry’s end.
 So, Chris Mair was given a crack with his left-arm wrist-spin.
 He got a few to turn but was hit around and leaking runs, so I got another go.
-I didn’t start well either as I got pulled away by Whitelum for 2 but I was soon back to my restrictive best.
+I didn’t start well either as I got pulled away by Whitelum for 2, but I was soon back to my restrictive best.
 Meanwhile, Dinesh struck again by trapping Shahnawaz Rasheed LBW for the 2nd time in the match.
 I soon had an LBW off my own on the fourth ball of my third over.
-Although I was reluctant to try it in the match, I decided to try to bowl an in-swinger.
-It did swing in and it hit Whitelum on the boot on the full and he was given out.
+Although I was reluctant to try it in the game, I decided to try to bowl an in-swinger.
+It did swing in, and it hit Whitelum on the boot on the full, and he was given out.

-We were disappointed that we were unable to win outright but a win is a win and we should be happy to beat our cross-town rivals.
-I am happy I played my part with the bat and ball and with the chat.
+We were disappointed that we were unable to win outright, but a win is a win, and we should be happy to beat our cross-town rivals.
+I am glad I played my part with the bat and ball and with the chat.
 I finished with the day’s figures of 12 overs, 6 maidens, 3 wickets for 10 runs.
-I was happy that I have performed in a higher grade and while I hope I can retain my spot in 4ths moving forward, I am happy that I have some exposure in the higher grades which I could build on in the higher grades.
+I was happy that I have performed in a higher grade, and while I hope I can retain my spot in 4ths moving forward, I am so glad that I have some exposure in the higher grades, which I could build on in the higher grades.